advicdeveloper/Voice-To-Text/README.md

 Import the Solution:

-Use the Power Apps CLI to import the solution into your Dataverse environment:pac solution import --path bin\debug\VoiceToTextPCF_1_0_0_0.zip --environment <EnvironmentIdOrName>
+Use the Power Apps CLI to import the solution into your Dataverse environment: textpac solution import --path bin\debug\VoiceToTextPCF_1_0_0_0.zip --environment <EnvironmentIdOrName>

 Replace <EnvironmentIdOrName> with your environment ID (find it with pac env list).
 Alternatively, import via the Power Apps Maker Portal:

 Go to https://make.powerapps.com, select your environment, and use Solutions > Import solution.

 Publish Customizations:
-pac solution publish
+textpac solution publish

 Or publish manually in the Maker Portal after importing.